nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Deleting a group: `group /delete`
 ### Viewing a group: `group /view`
 ### Listing all groups: `group /list`

 ### Listing all available commands: `help`
+> Displays all available SplitLah commands and their syntax.

+Format: `help`

 ### Exit
 > Exits the application.